PenelopeKing/PenelopeKing.github.io/README.md

 <iframe src="figures/chloro.html" height = 500 width = 700 frameBorder=0></iframe>
 <iframe src="figures/missingness-cdfs.html" height = 500 width = 600 frameBorder=0></iframe>

-This project focuses on predicting the cause of a power outage.
+This project focuses on predicting the cause of a power outages.
 Sometimes power outages may occur due to unexpected reasons and the cause for it would be unclear.

-This project aims to build a classifier using information that is available shortly after a power outage.
+This project consisted of building a decision tree-based classifier using information that is available shortly after a power outage.
 Aside from model testing and feature engineering, this project also consisted of EDA, looking at past research, and studying the fairness of our final model through hypothesis testing.

 ### Breast Cancer Tissue Classification